Fariane/Spotify-Data-Pipeline-using-Python-AWS-Snowflake/README.md

 3. **Data Loading:** Snowpipe automatically ingests transformed data into Snowflake tables for querying and analysis.

-4. **SQL Analytics:** SQL scripts enable meaningful analysis of the data ingested into Snowflake.
+4. **SQL Analytics:** SQL scripts enable analysis of the data ingested into Snowflake.

 ## Tools and Technologies